charvey2718/nox/README.md

 ## Create dataset

 1. Ensure that the arguments to the `get_images_paths` function on lines 299 (or 300) point to the downloaded SIDD and RENOIR datasets respectively.
 1. Set the desired global parameters on lines 16 - 21.
-In particular the number of CPUs to use (I used 10), and the number of images to generate (I generated 5000).
+In particular `cpus` the number of CPUs to use (I used 10), and `imcount` the number of images to generate (I generated 5000).
 The performance of the resulting network is closely related to the number of training images.
+Leave `color` as `True`, even if you want to train a grayscale net as the grayscale conversion happens during training.
+This means you only need to generate one dataset.
 1. Ensure you have installed all the relevant packages as per the imports in `GenerateStars.py`.
 I recommend use a [`venv` virtual environment](https://docs.python.org/3/library/venv.html) for this, but that is up to you.
 1. Open a command prompt and `cd` to the directory containing `GenerateStars.py`.
 Before running, consider opening a [`screen`](https://www.gnu.org/software/screen/) which will allow you to detach and reattach your terminal window during the long execution time, particularly if you will run it remotely.
 1. Run